sukmaajidigital/Speech-Recognition-python/README.md

-# Speech Recognition with GPT-J
+# Speech Recognition with GEMINI

-This project demonstrates a speech recognition application using the GPT-J model from Hugging Face.
-The application listens to your speech, converts it to text, generates a response using the GPT-J model, and speaks the response back to you.

 ## Table of Contents